RUSPY6/Hue-Cha-Minh/Character/README.md

 </details>

-- *Recommended mods greatly diversify the weapon pools as using the bare minimum requirements can lead to the pools being somewhat barren, especially in later holds.*
+- *Recommended mods greatly diversify the weapon pools as using the bare minimum requirements can lead to the pools being somewhat barren, especially in later holds*

-A modpack that automatically downloads all of the recommended mods can be found [here.](https://thunderstore.io/c/h3vr/p/DootyEnjoyer6/Hue_Cha_Minh_Content_Pack/)
+A modpack that automatically downloads all of the recommended mods can be found [here](https://thunderstore.io/c/h3vr/p/DootyEnjoyer6/Hue_Cha_Minh_Content_Pack/)

 ### Optional Mods